Beyondships2

 Costa Toscana of Costa Cruises (above), is the largest of the new LNG-powered ships delivered to Carnival Corporation's lines.
 (Photo courtesy of Costa Cruises).

-As it has for more than a decade, Royal Caribbean dominates the list of the world's largest cruise ships, tgis year holding the first seven positions.
+As it has for more than a decade, Royal Caribbean dominates the list of the world's largest cruise ships, this year holding the first eight positions.
 However, MSC Cruises has burst into the top ten, surpassing Carnival Corporation's series of massive LNG powered ships.
 Absent from the list is Norwegian Cruise Line, a traditional member of the club.

 As in the past, we will use the standard for measuring the size of cruise ships (and ocean liners) gross tonnage.*

-The highest gross tonnage is Icon of the Seas, the first ship in Royal Caribbean's Icon class.
-The next largest is Utopia of the Seas, an Oasis class cruise ship, which slightly edges out her sisters Wonder of the Seas (235,600 gross tons); Symphony of the Seas, 228.081 gross tons; Harmony of the Seas (227,000 gross tons); Oasis of the Seas (226,858 gross tons), and Allure of the Seas (225,282 gross tons).
-(Note that although Oasis was the lead ship in the class, and each ship in the class was built larger than its predecessor, she is now larger than the younger Allure of the Seas due to a refit in which her tonnage was increased.
+The highest gross tonnage is Star of the Seas, the second ship in Royal Caribbean's Icon class, which gently edges out her sister Icon of the Seas.
+The next largest is Utopia of the Seas, an Oasis class cruise ship, which slightly edges out her sisters Wonder of the Seas (235,600 gross tons); Symphony of the Seas, (228.081 gross tons); Harmony of the Seas (227,000 gross tons); Oasis of the Seas (226,858 gross tons), and Allure of the Seas (225,282 gross tons).
+(Note that although Oasis was the lead ship in the class, and each ship in the class was built larger than its predecessor, Oasis is now larger than the younger Allure of the Seas due to a refit in which her tonnage was increased.
 It is not all that unusual for ships of the same class not to have the same gross tonnage).

-The next largest cruise ship in terms of gross tonnage is MSC Cruises' MSC World Europa.
+The next largest cruise ship in terms of gross tonnage is MSC Cruises' MSC World Europa and her sister MSC World America.

-The remainder of the top ten are ships in Carnival Corporation's Excellence class.
+The final member the top ten is one of Carnival Corporation's Excellence class.
 These LNG-powered giants have been distributed over Carnival's various operating brands.
-They are all similar in size but the two largest by narrow margins are Costa Toscana (186,364 gross tons) and P&O Cruises' Arvia (165,581 gross tons).
+They are all similar in size but the largest by a narrow margin is Costa Toscana (186,364 gross tons).

 The largest ocean liner - - as opposed to cruise ship - - remains Queen Mary 2 at 151,000 gross tons.